cerner/fhir.cerner.com/content/smart.md

 ### Loading indicator ###
 For a better user experience we encourage the use of a loading overlay or a status indicator of progress inside your SMART apps.

-The loading overlay we use inside **Powerchart** for SMART apps is the one found amongst the [Terra UI components](https://engineering.cerner.com/terra-ui/application/terra-application/how-to/show-loading-overlays).
+The loading overlay we recommend for SMART apps is the one found among the [Terra UI components](https://engineering.cerner.com/terra-ui/components/cerner-terra-core-docs/overlay/about).
 You might want to use this one if you're building your SMART app with React and have not yet decided on a loading indicator style.

 ### Browser Requirement ###